 w88 slot online efforts in montane meadows designed to increase late-season water flows, improve water quality, diminish flood events and provide valuable habitat have been ongoing for decades in the Sierra Nevada.
 It has been known that, generally, healthy meadows also soak up and hold carbon in the soil, becoming natural “sinks” for carbon, and decreasing harmful atmospheric carbon dioxide.
 However, how much carbon restored meadows can sequester and for how long they can consistently do so has been unclear, until now.

-A new study recently published in the scientific journal Ecological Applications and led by researchers in the College of Agriculture, Biotechnology & Natural Resources at the University of Nevada, Reno, has demonstrated that restored Sierra Nevada meadows continue to successfully sequester carbon for more than 20 years, and at rates that exceed international climate change mitigation goals by up to 10 times.
+A new w88 slot online recently published in the scientific journal Ecological Applications and led by researchers in the College of Agriculture, Biotechnology & Natural Resources at the University of Nevada, Reno, has demonstrated that restored Sierra Nevada meadows continue to successfully sequester carbon for more than 20 years, and at rates that exceed international climate change mitigation goals by up to 10 times.
 The researchers studied six meadows in the northern Sierra Nevada that were restored at different times over the past 22 years to measure changes in carbon and nitrogen in the soil following w88 slot online.
 They also compared the amounts of carbon and nitrogen in the restored meadows to the amounts of carbon and nitrogen in unrestored meadows, to ensure changes weren’t due to other factors.

 “w88 slot online stocks and fluxes in montane meadows are large, which can create a lot of noise in the data from year to year,” explained Postdoctoral Scholar and lead author of the study Cody Reed, who conducts research as part of the College’s Department of Natural Resources & Environmental Science and Experiment Station unit.
 “The benefit of this study design is that it allowed us to integrate the annual variation and measure long-term trends in w88 slot online sequestration.”